machine mastery

 • Press POWER button for -4°F (91°C/196°F)

-1. Wait for a double beep confirming the setting
+1. Wait for double beep confirming the setting

-3. Let the machine heat up for 10-15 minutes before pulling shots
+3. Let it heat up 10-15 minutes before pulling shots

 Resetting to Factory Default